Collaborating With BEAR

 - Program or department FTE

-- Hourly rates are billed monthly for projects without grant funding or for internal grants.
+- Hourly rates are billed monthly for smaller projects and may be used for projects without grant funding or internal grants.

 Services Subsidized by the Research Institute